Skip to main content

 1992 WWF Title Reign of Macho Man Randy Savage - An evalutaion

 One of the most recognizable names in the world of wrestling, Macho Man Randy Savage, concluded his final run as WWF (WWE) champion in 1992.
 With Hulk Hogan's exit from the company after Wrestlemania 8, this was a period of transition for the WWF and an ideal opportunity for a champion to carve out his own niche.
 That somehow didn't happen despite all of Macho Man's charisma and verve.
-So, let's take a look at all the reasons which preempted Macho Man from cementing a legacy defining second reign.
+So, what preempted Macho Man from cementing a legacy defining second reign?
+Let's take a look:

 • Exit and face turn of several top heels post Wrestlemania 8: You are only as good as your opponents, an all-conquering hero needs a credible villain to prove his mettle.
 This of course didn't happens as: